1.3 "On Wings of Courage" - a simple guide

 - The 1965 Indo-Pak War

 - 1965: Successfully led a young IAF during the war against Pakistan.
-When asked for air support by the Defence Minister, he famously replied "in an hour" and delivered.
+When asked for air support by the defence minister, he famously replied "in an hour" and delivered.

 - 1965: Awarded the Padma Vibhushan for his astute leadership during the war.